Mattymar/jekyll-now/_posts/2017-11-13-Satellite_Image_Segmentation.md

 ## The data

 For this project, I utilized images from the SpaceNet dataset taken by Digital Globe’s WorldView-3 satellite.
 These images were taken at 30cm resolution, which means that one pixel corresponds to 30cm<sup>2</sup> of actual area.
 This is the highest resolution earth observation satellite imagery.
-The project was part of a special partnership with Digital Globe and Metis, in which Alan Shoen (Digital Globe employee and Metis alum) provided an introduction to working with the dataset as well as a primer on dealing with the super fun idiosyncracies of geospatial data.
+The project was part of a special partnership with Digital Globe and Metis, in which Alan Schoen (Digital Globe employee and Metis alum) provided an introduction to working with the dataset as well as a primer on dealing with the super fun idiosyncracies of geospatial data.

 <div class="clearfix"></div>